-Ritter et al. (2004b) investigated variations in the location and density of the auroral electrojets, which were independently determined both from ground-based (IMAGE magnetometer network) and satellite (CHAMP) measurements.
-Wang et al. (2008) made use of the Hall current estimations for the intense magnetic storms of 31 March to 01 April 2001 and 17-21 April 2002 to investigate the position and current densities of auroral electrojets (WE and EE) as well as the relations of the electrojets to the Dst index and the IMF Bz component.
+Ritter et al. (2004b) investigated variations in the location and density of the auroral electrojets, which were independently determined from both the ground-based (IM-AGE magnetometer network) and satellite (CHAllenging Minisatellite Payload - CHAMP) measurements.

+Wang et al. (2008) made use of the Hall current estimations for the intense magnetic storms on 31 March to 01 April 2001 and 17 April-21 April 2002 to investigate the position and current densities of auroral electrojets (westward electrojet, WE, and eastward electrojet, EE) as well as the relations of the electrojets to the Dst index and the IMF B_z component.
 The characteristics of the PE have not been considered by these authors.
-The currents were determined from scalar magnetic field measurements of the CHAMP satellite (orbit in the meridional plane of 15-03 MLT and 16-04 MLT) according to the method of Ritter et al. (2004b).
-The intensity of the WE on the nightside is on average two time larger than the EE on the dayside.
+The currents were determined from scalar magnetic field measurements of the CHAMP satellite (orbit in the meridional plane of 15:00-03:00 and 16:00- 04:00 MLT) according to the method of Ritter et al. (2004b).
+The intensity of the WE on the nightside is, on average, 2 times larger than the EE on the dayside.

 In this study we investigate not only the auroral electrojet, but also the polar electrojet characteristics during six intense magnetic summer storms.
-In section 2 we present an overview of the CHAMP data used as well as the indices, which characterize the electromagnetic conditions in the near-Earth space during the geomagnetic storms under study.
+In Sect.
+2 we present an overview of the CHAMP data used as well as the indices, which characterize the electromagnetic conditions in the near-Earth space during the geomagnetic storms under study.
 Section 3 provides a short description of the method for the determination of the Hall currents from CHAMP scalar magnetic records.
-In section 4 we consider the latitudinal variation of the strength and position of the electrojets during different phases of the magnetic storm on 29-30 May 2003.
+In Sect.
+4 we consider the latitudinal variation of the strength and position of the electrojets during different phases of the magnetic storm on 29 May 2003-30 May 2003.
 Particular attention is drawn to the polar electrojet (PE).
-The subsequent section 5 provides detailed correlation analyses and the discussion of the control of the current direction in the electrojets, its strength and latitudinal position by various indices.
-The Conclusion's section 6 summarizes the main results of the study with respect to the Hall current variations during the various storm phases.
+The subsequent Sect.
+5 provides detailed correlation analyzes and the discussion of the control of the current direction in the electrojets, its strength, and its latitudinal position by various indices.
+The Conclusion's Sect.
+6 summarizes the main results of the study with respect to the Hall current variations during the various storm phases.